I Always Feel Like Somebody's Watchin' Me

-"I Always Feel Like Somebody's Watchin' Me" is the third episode of the sixth season of the American television medical drama Grey's Anatomy, and the show's 105th episode overal.
+"I Always Feel Like Somebody's Watchin' Me" is the third episode of the sixth season of the American television medical drama Grey's Anatomy, and the show's 105th episode overall.
 Written by Tony Phelan and Joan Rater, and directed by Michael Pressman, the episode originally aired on the American Broadcasting Company (ABC) in the United States on October 1, 2009.

 The episode focuses on the physicians of Seattle Grace as they struggle to secure their positions during the hospital's merger with Mercy West.
 Additional storylines include Izzie Stevens (Katherine Heigl) returning to work prematurely after her surgery, and Cristina Yang (Sandra Oh) adjusting to working under Arizona Robbins (Jessica Capshaw).

 Though fictionally set in Seattle, Washington, the episode was filmed primarily in Los Angeles, California.
 Adrienne Barbeau and James Frain made their first guest appearances, while Sarah Utterback, Mark Saul and Molly Kidder reprised their roles as guest stars.
 The episode's title refers to the songs "I Always Feel Like", by American hip hop group TRU, and "Somebody's Watchin' Me", by Rockwell (ft.
 Michael Jackson).

 Upon its initial broadcast, "I Always Feel Like Somebody's Watchin' Me" was watched by 15.69 million viewers in the United States and garnered a 6.1/16 Nielsen rating in the 18–49 demographic, ranking No. 3 in viewership for the night.
 The episode received positive reviews from critics, with Oh and Chyler Leigh's (Lexie Grey) performances receiving high praise.